 - F1 or Hybrid means the variety is a cross of different plants, and seeds don’t grow out true.

-Top Orange Varieties of Pumpkins
+Top Orange Types of Pumpkins

 Orange pumpkins are classics for carving, and many make good pies, cookies, and baked goods.
 Orange pumpkins even look good just sitting in the right spot, minding their own business.